nablosos/event-impact-hotel/README.md

     *   Clarity and organization of the report
     *   Ability to explain technical aspects to non-technical stakeholders
     *   Overall professionalism in the presentation of findings
-5. Bonus (Optional):
-    *   Additional points for including a "what-if" analysis (e.g., simulating the impact of hypothetical events on hotel performance).